nikolaswise/nikolas.ws/content/texts/factorial-race/index.md

 big_fast_factorial(BigInt(10000)) // 284625…0n in about 70ms
 ```

 `10,000!` is fast!
 We can get reliably get the result of that in less than 100ms.
-And since our loop will run as long as it needs to, our upper bound should now be based on compute and return time, rather than type errors or browser gaurdrails.
+And since our loop will run as long as it needs to, our upper bound should now be based on compute and return time, rather than type errors or browser guardrails.
 Lets see what we can do now:

 ```js
 big_fast_factorial(BigInt(20000)) // ~300ms